 2. Opt for open shelving to add interest to your white space

-The adage 'out of sight, out of mind' used to be a driving force in kitchen design but too many matching cupboard doors and empty counter-tops can make your space feel unlived in.
-'Storage doesn't have to be about closing items away in cupboards.
-Bespoke joinery can be designed to display personal belongings in their best light' says architect Amos Goldreich.
+The adage 'out of sight, out of mind' used to be a driving force in kitchen design but too many matching cabinet doors and empty countertops can make your space feel unlived in.
+'Storage doesn't have to be about closing items away in cabinets.
+Bespoke joinery can be designed to display personal belongings in their best light' says architect Amos Goldreich (opens in new tab).

-Opting for a traditional white kitchen provides a neutral backdrop that is ideal for pairing with open shelving, as it lets your kitchenware or other trinkets take center stage without feeling cluttered or overwhelming.
+Opting for a traditional white kitchen provides a neutral backdrop that is ideal for pairing with open kitchen shelving ideas, as it lets your kitchenware or other trinkets take center stage without feeling cluttered or overwhelming.

 3. Contrast white cabinets with a colorful range cooker

 4. Add a pop of color to a traditional white kitchen with a pretty blind

-Small white kitchens don't allow for much decor, so soft furnishings are often the best way to add character into any room.
+Small white kitchens don't allow for much decor, so soft furnishings are often the best way to add character.
 Cost-effective and straightforward to change, they are an easy way to completely reinvent the look and feel of a space.

 Traditional white kitchen ideas give you total freedom in the colors of your soft furnishings as it goes with any color, pattern and texture – so you can choose blinds, cushions and throws that not only complement your kitchen but also reflect your personality.